Trenclik/PyFuck/README.md

 ## Disclaimer

 This is an experimental project and may contain bugs.
-Use at your own risk.
+If you intend to use this project anywhere important, please don't.